BrAmaral/Purple-Team-Resources/Tools References.md

 [wapiti3](https://wapiti-scanner.github.io/) - Very reliable web application vulnerability scanner \
 [nikto](https://github.com/sullo/nikto) - A web server vulnerability scanner \
 [Nessus](https://www.tenable.com/products/nessus/nessus-essentials) - A powerful server-based vulnerability scanner \
-[Trend Micro for Home Networks](https://www.trendmicro.com/en_us/forHome/products/housecall/home-networks.html) - "HouseCall for Home Networks identifies all of the devices connected to your home Wi-Fi network, scans them for vulnerabilities, and gives you recommendations on how to protect them."
+[Trend Micro for Home Networks](https://www.trendmicro.com/en_us/forHome/products/housecall/home-networks.html) - "HouseCall for Home Networks identifies all of the devices connected to your home Wi-Fi network, scans them for vulnerabilities, and gives you recommendations on how to protect them.".
+In order to work it must be installed on the system.

 ## Documentation, Planning & Scripting
 [Vectr](https://vectr.io/) - A powerful platform to plan and track cybersecurity operations (both Blue & Red) mapped with the MITRE ATT&CK. \